thatte-idli-kaal-soup/tiks-ultimate.in/content/posts/masala-idli.md

     -   The _next scheduled game will begin 5 minutes later_.
 Teams playing the
         second game are expected to line up by **6:30 am** if the first game gets forfeited.
 Please reach the field accordingly.

+Time between pulls
--   **Time between pulls:** Teams are encouraged to start the next point as quickly as they can.
+: Teams are encouraged to start the next point as quickly
+    as they can.
 Rush back to the end-zone after each point, and aim to start within 75 seconds after a point has started.
 These rules may be enforced, as we progress through the league.

+Gender ratio (men:women)
--   **Gender ratio (men:women):** The squads/teams have been divided to have a ratio of somewhere in between 5:2 and 4:3, based on the number of sign-ups.
+: The squads/teams have been divided to have a ratio
+    of somewhere in between 5:2 and 4:3, based on the number of sign-ups.
     Ideally, we would like a 4:3 or even 3:4 ratio, but based on the turnout on a given day, the captains can agree to play 5:2.
 Teams are also encouraged to play 4:3 against a 5:2 line, if the players are happy to do so.

--   Points will be awarded to teams in the following categories
+Points will be awarded to teams in the following categories
     1. TIKS league:
         -   Win/Loss
         -   Best Spirit